 In selecting among applicants who meet the requirements, their ability to benefit from the course or the study programme shall be taken into account.
-However, the fact that an applicant may be credited for previous courses and study programmes or for professional or vocational experience may not alone give the applicant priority over other applicants (Higher

-Education Ordinance (2010:1064) Chapter 7 Section 41).
+However, the fact that an applicant may be credited for previous courses and study programmes or for professional or vocational experience may not alone give the applicant priority over other applicants (Higher Education Ordinance (2010:1064) Chapter 7 Section 41).
 The University's local guidelines in the Admissions procedure for doctoral (third-cycle) studies must also be applied.

-The following criteria will be used in the selection of applicants for doctoral (third-cycle) studies in Engineering psychology.
+The following criteria will be used in the selection of applicants for doctoral (third-cycle) studies in Psychology:

-- Knowledge relevant to the current project - Personal characteristics relevant to postgraduate education
+- Knowledge relevant to the current project - Personal qualities relevant to doctoral studies